Tbrown1998/Global-Homicide-Analysis/README.md

-## World Homicide Analysis
+## Global Homicide Rate Analysis:

-## Global Homicide Rate Analysis: Understanding Trends and Comparing Nigeria & Africa to the Rest of the World
+## Understanding Trends While Comparing Nigeria & Africa to the Rest of the World

 ![dh4tiu9ne4911](https://github.com/user-attachments/assets/ac7bc260-b6b2-4dee-a7d4-5269f885b75c)

-Homicide remains a significant global issue, with stark differences across countries, subregions, and continents.
+**Homicide** remains a significant global issue, with stark differences across countries, subregions, and continents.
 Understanding the scale and pattern of homicides across the world can reveal insights into socio-political stability, public safety, and developmental challenges.
 However, a comparative and regional perspective especially for Africa and Nigeria is often missing in mainstream data narratives.

 ---

-### 🎯 Project Goal
+### 🎯 Project Objectve
 To conduct a thorough analysis of global homicide data, with special focus on Nigeria and Africa, comparing their patterns, rates, and trends with other regions around the world.

-### 🎯 Expected Outcomes
+### Expected Outcomes
 - Clear visualization of global homicide distribution
 - Insight into regional disparities and socio-economic implications
 -  comparative lens to evaluate Nigeria and Africa's performance